 - Similarly, over 20% of those from the U.S. and 25% from the UK round up their mileage between 1 to 10 miles when claiming mileage.

 - When it comes to keeping track of receipts, 13% of respondents from the U.S. and 18% from the UK note that they struggle and end up with receipts everywhere (wallet, pockets, bags), probably losing some.

 - Close to 42% of U.S. respondents and almost 41% of UK respondents are still using a spreadsheet to submit expense claims.

 - An interesting difference to note: when it comes to how likely respondents are to use an airline App to get flight and gate information during a typical trip, close to 32% of U.S. respondents are very likely, while only just over 10% of UK respondents are very likely to do so.

 To see a full copy of the report outlining the survey’s findings, please visit: http://page.kds.com/2016-EN-content-gated-tande-survey-2016_download.html

-The 2016 KDS survey was conducted online in March 2016 with 1,212 business professionals in the U.S. and UK to understand how business travelers really feel and act when booking and managing their travel, and their attitudes and actions when reporting their expenses.
-Aged between 18 and 65+ years, the majority of respondents (98%) were Full Time Employees working for organizations ranging in size from 50-10,000 employees, with 23.6% working for a company with 10,000+ employees, 19% working for a company employing between 3000-10,000 employees and 16% working for a company employing 1000-3000 employees.
+The 2016 KDS survey was conducted online in March 2016 with 1,212 business professionals in the U.S. and UK to understand how business travellers really feel and act when booking and managing their travel, and their attitudes and actions when reporting their expenses.
+Aged between 18 and 65+ years, the majority of respondents (98%) were Full Time Employees working for organisations ranging in size from 50-10,000 employees, with 23.6% working for a company with 10,000+ employees, 19% working for a company employing between 3000-10,000 employees and 16% working for a company employing 1000-3000 employees.